AI Tools

 You bought the perfect sofa.
 You measured twice.
 You even drew a floor plan on graph paper.
 And then you got it home and it blocked the doorway, faced the wrong direction, and made the living room feel like a furniture showroom instead of a home.

-AI furniture placement solves this.
-Upload your floor plan, drag furniture into position at real-world scale, and see instantly whether it fits, flows, and looks right — before you buy, move, or return anything.
-This guide covers how AI furniture placement works, the fundamental placement rules every room needs, and a free tool to optimize any layout in minutes.
+AI furniture placement closes that gap.
+Upload your floor plan, drag furniture into position at real-world scale, and see instantly whether it fits, flows, and looks right before you buy, move, or return anything.
+This guide covers how AI furniture placement works, how to lay a room out straight from a floor plan, the fundamental placement rules every room needs, and a free tool to optimize any layout in minutes.

 What Is AI Furniture Placement?

-AI furniture placement is the use of artificial intelligence to analyze a room's dimensions, shape, and features (doors, windows, outlets) and suggest or optimize furniture arrangements.
-Instead of manually measuring, sketching, and guessing, you:
+AI furniture placement uses artificial intelligence to read a room's dimensions, shape, and features (doors, windows, outlets) and then suggest or optimize how furniture is arranged.
+Instead of measuring, sketching, and guessing by hand, you let the tool do the spatial reasoning.
+The workflow is simple:

 The difference between AI placement and traditional planning is speed and accuracy.
 Testing 10 sofa positions with a tape measure takes an afternoon.
 With AI, it takes 3 minutes.